- What is the role of the Advisory Commission on Rakhine State?

 The question of citizenship and freedom of movement will be examined among other important issues.
 The Commission aims to present practical recommendations that benefit all communities.

 - What will be the main activities of the Commission?

 To develop its recommendations, the Commission will hold a series of consultations and dialogues with groups in Rakhine State and meet with local religious and community leaders, elected representatives and experts.
-It will also engage with Myanmar’s neighbours to encourage the development of regional response to issues of joint concern, such as cross-border migration and border security.
+It will also engage with Myanmar’s neighbours to encourage the development of a regional response to issues of joint concern, such as cross-border migration and border security.